Guide to biomechanics

 Whether you are road running, treadmill running or running anywhere else a key factor will be your own personal biomechanics.

 When your foot hits the ground (at up to three times your body weight!), it is likely to be landing on the outside of the heel.
 Your foot then rolls inwards to be flat on the ground.
 This rolling motion is called 'pronation'.
 It absorbs shock and gives you balance as you run.

 It is very common for a runner to have their foot roll too far as they run.
 This is called 'over-pronation'.
 To work out whether you over-pronate is quite straight forward and there is no need to worry if you find you are an 'over-pronator'.
 It is a very common trait and there are plenty of shoes designed to help manage your footstrike, keep you comfortable and help you avoid injury.

-Check out our swanky video.
+Check out our swanky video on our Advice Page.
 It shows a runner who is prone to over-pronation.
 They run first in a pair of neutral shoes and then again in a pair of shoes designed to offer support or ‘motion control’.
 Hopefully, you’ll clearly notice that the motion control shoes help support the excessive pronation movement, clever eh?!

-For more information on the various types of shoes available, check out our article, Guide to buying your shoes here.
+For more information on the various types of shoes available and how do you choose a running shoe, check out our article, Guide to buying your shoes, here.

 The old shoe test